ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   The "[source](#source)" field refers to the [Passport Visa Assertion Source](#passport-visa-assertion-source) that is making the assertion.
-This is typically the same organization as the [Passport Visa Signatory](#passport-visa-signatory) "iss" that signs the Passport Visa, but the "source" MAY also refer to another Passport Visa Assertion Source depending on which organization collected the information.
+This is typically the same organization as the [Passport Visa Issuer](#passport-visa-issuer) "iss" that signs the Passport Visa, but the "source" MAY also refer to another Passport Visa Assertion Source depending on which organization collected the information.

 -   As a non-normative example, if a policy needs 3 Passport Visas and there are three Passport Visas that meet the criteria on one Passport